Ranking Unraveled: Recipes for LLM Rankings in Head-to-Head AI Combat: Related Work

 \section{Related Work}

-The evaluation of LLMs is a multifaceted process that involves two key components: the tasks assigned to the model and the strategy used to measure the model's performance on those tasks.
-The choice of tasks and evaluation strategies can significantly impact the reliability and validity of the evaluation results.
-In this paper, we focus specifically on the ranking of LLMs based on pairwise evaluations and evaluate the performance of traditional ranking algorithms in this context.

 Pairwise ranking has recently emerged as a popular method for evaluating LLMs, as it allows for direct comparisons between models and provides a more nuanced assessment of their performance than traditional metrics \cite{chiang2024chatbot}.
 This evaluation involves presenting human judges with pairs of model outputs and asking them to select the better one.
 The outcomes of these pairwise comparisons are then aggregated into final rankings using ranking algorithms such as Elo \cite{elo1978rating}.
-Despite their widespread use, there has been limited research on the applicability of these ranking algorithms to LLM evaluation, especially in scenarios where models are static and datasets are unevenly distributed.
-Works such as \cite{boubdir2023elo} have critically analyzed the compatibility of Elo, the most popular and widely used algorithm adapted for this use case, with LLM evaluations by examining how well it adheres to reliability and transitivity.
+Despite their widespread use, there has been limited research on the applicability of these ranking algorithms to LLM evaluation.
+Works such as \cite{boubdir2023elo} have critically analyzed the compatibility of Elo with LLM evaluations by examining how well it adheres to reliability and transitivity.
 However, Elo is not the only ranking algorithm used in LLM evaluation.
-There exists a plethora of other algorithms that have been proposed for ranking in different contexts, such as the Bradley-Terry model \cite{bradley1952rank}, which is widely used in sports rankings, and the Glicko model \cite{glickman1999rating}, which is used in chess rankings.
-These algorithms have been shown to outperform Elo in certain scenarios, but their performance in the context of LLM evaluation has not been systematically evaluated.
-In addition, there are several factor that can affect the performance of these algorithms, such as the distribution of the data, the number of models being compared, and the number of pairwise comparisons.
-As such there is a need for a systematic comparison of ranking algorithms in the context of LLM evaluation to identify the most suitable algorithm for different scenarios which this paper aims to address.
+There exists a number of other algorithms that have been proposed to rank in different contexts, such as the Bradley-Terry model \cite{bradley1952rank} and Glicko \cite{glickman1999rating}, which have been shown to outperform Elo in certain scenarios, but their performance in the context of LLM evaluation has not been systematically evaluated.
+However, several factors affect the performance of these algorithms, such as the distribution of the data, the number of models that are compared, and the number of pairwise comparisons.
+As such, there is a need for a systematic comparison of ranking algorithms in the context of LLM evaluation to identify the most suitable algorithm for different scenarios which this paper aims to address.